- 0.1 Irrigation

 21st January 2016

 Masdevallia decumana flowering

-The first flower on my Masdevallia decumana opened this morning!
-It’s so wonderful to see this beautiful miniature orchid in flower inside my BiOrbAir terrarium.
+The first flower produced by my Masdevallia decumana specimen opened this morning!
+It’s so wonderful to see this beautiful miniature orchid in flower inside my BiOrbAir terrarium!

 28th January 2016